On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Illustrative Example

-To better understand the behavior of each ED formulation, Figures \ref{fig:example:dispatch} and \ref{fig:example:dispatch:G1G2} illustrate the resulting dispatch decisions at $t=1, 2$.
-Namely, Figure \ref{fig:example:dispatch} illustrates the dispatch of generator G1 and G2 (top and bottom graph, respectively) at time $t=0, 1, 2$.
-In particular, the figure shows that SLAD and, to a less extent, LAD, pre-emptively ramp-up generator G2 at $t=1$, despite the immediate additional cost.
-This early ramp-up allows SLAD and LAD to dispatch generator G2 to a higher value at $t=2$ than SCED, thereby reducing energy shortage penalty costs.
-Nevertheless, unlike SLAD, LAD still experiences some energy shortages, albeit less than SCED.
-This is because the demand forecast used in LAD at $t=1$ under-estimates future demand, thereby resulting in lower dispatch for generator G2 at $t=1$ than SLAD.
+To better understand the behavior of each ED formulation, Figures \ref{fig:example:dispatch} and \ref{fig:example:dispatch:G1G2} illustrate the resulting dispatch decisions at $t \,{=}\, 1, 2$.
+Namely, Figure \ref{fig:example:dispatch} illustrates the dispatch of generator G1 and G2 (left and right pane, respectively) at time $t \,{=}\, 0, 1, 2$.
+In particular, the figure shows that SLAD and, to a less extent, SCED+RP and LAD, pre-emptively ramp-up generator G2 at $t \, {=} \, 1$, despite the immediate additional cost.
+This early ramp-up allows SLAD, SCED+RP and LAD to dispatch generator G2 to a higher value at $t \, {=} \, 2$ than SCED, thereby reducing energy shortage penalty costs.
+Nevertheless, unlike SLAD, SCED+RP and LAD still experiences some energy shortages, albeit less than SCED.
+This is because the demand forecast used in LAD at $t \, {=} \, 1$ underestimates future demand, thereby resulting in lower dispatch for generator G2 at $t \, {=} \, 1$ than SLAD.
+Similarly, the flexible ramp requirement in SCED+RP at $t \, {=} \, 1$ underestimates net load variability, resulting in a lower dispatch for generator G2 at $t \, {=} \, 1$.
 Finally, Figure \ref{fig:example:dispatch:G1G2} displays the same solution in the $(p_{1}, p_{2})$ space.
-It is evident from Figure \ref{fig:example:dispatch:G1G2} that SCED and LAD fail to meet the power balance requirement at $t=2$, and incur energy shortages of 5MW and 2MW, respectively.
+It is evident from Figure \ref{fig:example:dispatch:G1G2} that SCED, SCED+RP and LAD fail to meet the power balance requirement at $t \, {=} \, 2$, and incur energy shortages of 5MW, 3MW and 2MW, respectively.

+Naturally, the solution obtained by SCED+RP, and the corresponding costs, heavily depend on the amount of FRP procured by system operators.
+In this example, when the FRP requirement at $t \, {=} \, 1$ is no greater than $20$MW, the SCED+RP formulation behaves identically to SCED: this is an indication that the FRP constraint \eqref{eq:stoch:ramp_up_prod} is not binding.
+However, increasing the FRP amount from 20MW to 25MW results in a likewise reduction in power shortage at $t \, {=} \, 2$, from 5MW (the same value as SCED) to 0MW.
+Further increasing the FRP amount beyond 25MW also eliminates power shortages, but increases operating costs as more expensive generators are dispatched to jointly procure energy and flexible ramping.
+Therefore, as noted in \citep{WangHobbs2013_Flexiramp}, identifying the right amount of FRP to be procured is essential to ensure the reliability and economic efficiency of SCED+RP, and an important source of externalities since FRP requirements are set by system operators.